enricllagostera/altctrls-info/docs/index.md

 ### How to Use

-Feel free to browse for topics that pick your interest, but you can also search the page (`Ctrl-F`/ `Cmd-F` / `F3`) for a keyword or phrase (for example, "cardboard", "magnets", "cameras", "Arduino").
+Feel free to browse for topics that pick your interest, but you can also search the page (`Ctrl-F` or `Cmd-F` or `F3`) for a keyword or phrase (for example, "cardboard", "magnets", "cameras", "Arduino").

 ## Contents <!-- omit in toc -->